Signs and Symptoms of TMJ Disorder in Austin

 What Makes TMJ Disorder Worse?

-There are habits and behaviors that may exacerbate your disorder.
-While you can’t really prevent TMJ from developing, you can pay attention to behavior and habits that may make the condition even worse.
+Some habits and behaviors may exacerbate your disorder.
+While you can’t prevent TMJ from developing, you can pay attention to behavior and habits that may make the condition even worse.

 - Using your teeth as tools